 Thomas Kohnstamm: I knew that there would be some controversy, but I assumed (perhaps naively) that the conversation would be based on what was actually said in my book.
 Much of the blow-up was based on speculation, rumors and misquotes.
 99% of the people criticizing me and my book had not even seen a copy of the book or read a single page of it.

-The controversy dealt with you saying that for the Columbia book, you never went to Columbia.
+The controversy dealt with you saying that for the Colombia book, you never went to Colombia.
 However, you were asked to write the history section of the article, which can really be done from any library.
 Do you think the media just blew this out of proportion?

 That came from a conversation that I had with an Australian journalist about the issue of “desk updates” in travel writing.
 I wrote the History, Environment, Food & Drink, and Culture sections of that book – basically the intro of the guidebook.
 Would my research have benefited from me visiting the country: yes.
 But the reality is that on many low-budget travel writing projects (i.e countries like Colombia), publishers can only afford to send a couple of the writers into the field.
 Lonely Planet DID NOT contract me to go to Colombia as there was not enough money in the budget for the book.
 I did the research based off of memory, notes, interviews with Colombians and research at the Colombian Consulate in San Francisco.